Innovative fund menu designed with the participant in mind

 2. Participants cannot make more than one transfer into the International All Cap Equity Fund or the International Index Equity Fund within any 45 calendar day period.
 There are, however, no restrictions on a Participant’s ability to make transfers out of these Funds on any Business Day.

-3. Participants cannot directly transfer amounts from the Stable Asset Return Fund to their Self-Directed Brokerage Account.
-There are, however, no restrictions on transfers from the Stable Asset Return Fund to other Funds available under the Collective Trust, but an amount transferred from the Stable Asset Return Fund to any other Fund cannot, in turn, be transferred from that Fund to a Self-Directed Brokerage Account until 90 days after the date of this transfer.
-To the extent that an amount transferred from the Stable Asset Return Fund to another Fund is again transferred to yet another Fund or Funds, that amount cannot be transferred to a Self-Directed Brokerage Account until 90 days after the date of the initial transfer from the Stable Asset Return Fund.
+3. Participants cannot directly transfer amounts from the Stable Asset Return Fund or the Capital Preservation Fund to their Self-Directed Brokerage Account.
+There are, however, no restrictions on transfers from the Stable Asset Return Fund or the Capital Preservation Fund to other Funds available under the Collective Trust, but an amount transferred from the Stable Asset Return Fund or the Capital Preservation Fund to any other Fund cannot, in turn, be transferred from that Fund to a Self-Directed Brokerage Account until 90 days after the date of this transfer.
+To the extent that an amount transferred from the Stable Asset Return Fund or the Capital Preservation Fund to another Fund is again transferred to yet another Fund or Funds, that amount cannot be transferred to a Self-Directed Brokerage Account until 90 days after the date of the initial transfer from the Stable Asset Return Fund.

 4. Contributions to the Alternative Alpha Fund by or on behalf of a Participant may not exceed 15% of the total of the Participant’s investment elections.
 Transfers into the Alternative Alpha Fund from the Program’s other investment options by or on behalf of a Participant are limited to 15% of the aggregate Unit value of all of the Participant’s investments in the Funds as of the time of investment.
 These limitations are imposed by Mercer Trust Company as trustee of the Collective Trust in light of the Fund’s investment objectives, non-traditional strategies and non-traditional risks relating to these strategies.

-5. Advisory Services provided by Voya Retirement Advisors, LLC (VRA).
-VRA is a member of the Voya Financial (Voya) family of companies.
-For more information, please read the Voya Retirement Advisors Disclosure Statement, Advisory Services Agreement and the ABA Retirement Funds Program’s (the Program’s) Fact Sheet.
-These documents may be viewed online by accessing the advisory services link(s) through the Program’s website at www.abaretirement.com after logging in.
+5. Advisory Services provided by Voya Retirement Advisors, LLC (“VRA”).
+VRA is a member of the Voya Financial (“Voya”) family of companies.
+For more information, please read the Voya Retirement Advisors Disclosure Statement, Advisory Services Agreement and the ABA Retirement Funds Program’s (“Program’s”) Fact Sheet.
+These documents may be viewed online by accessing the advisory services link(s) through the Program’s website at abaretirement.com after logging in.
 You may also request these from a VRA Investment Advisor Representative by calling the Program’s information line at 800.348.2272.
-Financial Engines Advisors L.L.C.
-(FEA/ Financial Engines) acts as a sub advisor for VRA.
-FEA is a federally registered investment advisor and wholly-owned subsidiary of Edelman Financial Engines, LLC.
+Financial Engines Advisors L.L.C. (“FEA”) acts as a sub advisor for VRA.
+FEA is a federally registered investment advisor.
 Neither VRA nor FEA provides tax or legal advice.
 If you need tax advice, consult your accountant, or if you need legal advice, consult your lawyer.
 Future results are not guaranteed by VRA, FEA or any other party, and past performance is no guarantee of future results.
-Financial Engines® is a registered trademark of Edelman Financial Engines, LLC.
+Edelman Financial Engines® is a registered trademark of Edelman Financial Engines, LLC.
 All other marks are the exclusive property of their respective owners.
-FEA and Edelman Financial Engines, L.L.C. are not members of the Voya family of companies. ©2019 Edelman Financial Engines, LLC.
+FEA and Edelman Financial Engines, L.L.C. are not members of the Voya family of companies. ©2021 Edelman Financial Engines, LLC.
 Used with permission.